-Montenegro: Oil and Gas Explorations, No Profit if Net Gain is Taxed19.
-April 2016. / SEE Energy News
+Montenegro: Oil and Gas Explorations, No Profit if Net Gain is Taxed, SEE Energy News

 The Government should have reduced significantly the period for hydrocarbon explorations and it should not have taxed the net gain achieved by the concessionaries from oil and gas production, but they should have increased the concession fee, Veselin Kovačević, oil and gas explorations expert said.